 Mr. Boggio was a director of Pure Gold Mining Inc. ("Pure Gold") until March 30, 2023.
-On October 31, 2022, Pure Gold applied for and received an initial order for creditor protection from the Supreme Court of British Columbia under the Companies' Creditors Arrangement Act ("CCAA") following significant start up and operational difficulties experienced at the PureGold Mine near Red Lake, Ontario.
-On March 30, 2023, the Court approved Pure Gold's appointment of a Chief Administrative Officer and the CCAA proceedings remain ongoing.
-In April 2023, the shares of Pure Gold Mining were suspended from trading for failure to file the required periodic disclosure related to the year ended December 31, 2022.
+Pure Gold owned the Madsen Mining property, located near Red Lake Ontario.
+After redeveloping the property and processing facilities, Pure Gold experienced significant start up and operational difficulties.
+Consequently, on October 31, 2022, Pure Gold applied for and received an initial order for creditor protection from the Supreme Court of British Columbia (the "Court") under the Companies' Creditors Arrangement Act ("CCAA").
+KSV Restructuring Inc. was appointed as the monitor.
+On November 10, 2022, the Court approved a Sales and Investment Solicitation Process Order, among other relief.
+On March 30, 2023, the Court approved Pure Gold's appointment of a Chief Administrative Officer and all members of the Pure Gold board of directors resigned immediately.
+Pure Gold's common shares were suspended from trading on the NEX Board of the TSX Venture Exchange.
+Pure Gold was subsequently acquired by West Lake Gold Mines on June 16, 2023 under the CCAA proceedings